dannierl/Video-Frame-Interpolation/README.md

  ![Generate frame with two frame](./proposal/pic3.jpg)

-For the test part, we will use 60fps frames videos to train our model as shown in Figure 4.
-Each video in the data set will be process in three set of rames:t, t+1, t+2, where t is from 1th frames to 58 frames.
-We will use the t frame and t+2 frame as input and t+1 frame as ground truth.
-The output frame will be used to compare with the original t+1 frame to accurately model.
+For the test part, we use 60fps frames videos to train our model as shown in Figure 4.
+Each video in the data set is process in three set of rames:t, t+1, t+2, where t is from 1th frames to 58 frames.
+We use the t frame and t+2 frame as input and t+1 frame as ground truth.
+The output frame is used to compare with the original t+1 frame to accurately model.

  ![Compare with the original frame](./proposal/pic2.jpg)